PyCon.DE 2017 and PyData Karlsruhe

 Prof. Dr. Susanne Mertens: Neutrinos: who are you and if yes how many?

-Since 2008 Susanne Mertens is working on the experimental investigation of the elusive elementary particle, the Neutrino.
-With the two large-scale experiments, KATRIN and LEGEND, she explores their mass and the question of whether the neutrino is its own anti-particle.
-Beyond that, the group of Susanne Mertens is developing a novel detector system, to search for a new type of neutrino, the so-called sterile neutrino, which could make up a large part of the dark matter of our universe.
+Since 2008, Susanne Mertens has been working on the experimental investigation of the elusive elementary particle, the neutrino.
+With the two large-scale experiments, KATRIN and LEGEND, she explores their mass and the question of whether the neutrino is its own antiparticle.
+Beyond that, Susanne Mertens and her group are developing a novel detector system to search for a new type of neutrino, the so-called sterile neutrino, which could make up a large part of the dark matter in our universe.

 Matthew Rocklin: Dask: Next Steps in Parallel Python